lzrdGreen/Intermediate-Concepts-in-Python/README.md

 Next, let's talk about trees.
 The simplest tree is a binary tree, a tree data structure in which each node has no more than two children: 2, 1, and for a leaf 0.
 An important kind is a binary search tree (BST) - "with the key of each internal node being greater than all the keys in the respective node's left subtree and less than the ones in its right subtree"...shamelessly borrowed from Wikipedia article on [BST](https://en.wikipedia.org/wiki/Binary_search_tree).
 As a result, on average, the time complexity of search, insert, delete operations is O(log(n)) but in the worst case their time complexity is O(n).
 Although you can use specialised modules for graphs but for simple operations like sorting or searching it seems to be an overkill.
 By the way, you may need even more specialised BST structures like [red-black trees](https://en.wikipedia.org/wiki/Red–black_tree) or [AVL trees](https://en.wikipedia.org/wiki/AVL_tree).

 Next, let's talk about [heaps](https://en.wikipedia.org/wiki/Heap_(data_structure)).
 They are helpful if you need to find and remove an element with the lowest/ largest score again and again while new elements are added to the data structure.
 In Python, min-heap is a kind of implemented in its standard library heapq which allow users to manipulate lists as priority queues or heaps.
 If you need a max-heap, just multiply all elements by -1.
 If all this about heaps is not very clear yet, just look in the code, it's really simple.
-What you need to remember that time complexity of popping the smallest element is constant, O(1), while insertion of a new element (with heappush method) is O(log(n)) time complexity.
+What you need to remember is that time complexity of popping the smallest element is constant, O(1), while insertion of a new element (with heappush method) has O(log(n)) time complexity.
+For queues and stacks the time complexity of push and pop operations is O(1), while search is O(n).